ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 #### "The LS3 SSELODGen Output fails to download."
 You'll need to download this manually and put it in your downloads folder.
 The mirror for this file can be found here: [LS3 SSELODGen 3.0.0](https://drive.google.com/file/d/1C8shpKCM4CO2fcoxasiw501rgBQiGmAQ/view?usp=sharing)

+#### "The LS3 Grass Cache fails to download."
+You'll need to download this manually and put it in your downloads folder.
+The mirror for this file can be found here: [LS3 Grass Cache]()

 ### Gameplay Issues
 #### "The Main Quest doesn't proceed after retrieving the Dragonstone."